ibm-cloud-docs/DataTransferService/connect-dts-linux-centosrhel-7.md

 To interact with an iSCSI LUN in Linux-based operating systems, you must connect to the LUN by entering a series of commands in the terminal.
 The tool that is used to interact with an iSCSI LUN in a Linux&reg;-based OS is dependent upon the type and version of the OS that is installed on the device.

-Before you begin, retrieve the iSCSI user name, password, and storage address for the storage volume that you want to connect from the [{{site.data.keyword.cloud_notm}} console](/login){: external}.
+Before you begin, retrieve the iSCSI username, password, and storage address for the storage volume that you want to connect from the [{{site.data.keyword.cloud_notm}} console](/login){: external}.

 ## Configuring connection in CentOS 7 and RHEL 7
 {: #configure-connection-linux}